 Excepted cover for employees sits outside the standard pension legislation.
-It will be treated as a P11d benefit and also be subject to employer’s National Insurance if funded through salary sacrifice.
+Employee-funded benefits will be treated as a P11d benefit, and also be subject to employers’ National Insurance if funded through salary sacrifice.

-Excepted Spouse or Partner Life Assurance is already treated as a P11d benefit and is likely to be broadly unaffected beyond a possible increase in employers’ National Insurance contributions.
+Excepted Spouse or Partner Life Assurance is already treated as a P11d benefit and is likely to be broadly unaffected.

 Group Income Protection

-Group Income Protection funded through salary sacrifice is caught.
-The salary sacrificed by the employee is a P11d benefit, and thus subject to taxation, and will be subject to employers’
+The salary sacrificed by the employee is a P11d benefit, and thus subject to taxation, and will be subject to employers’ National Insurance.